Setting up your first zip line? Let us help take any uncertainty out of the project and get you up to speed on the basics of how to build a zip line!

 Please note that you are responsible for your use of any advice and instruction.
 Any advice, written or spoken, is not a guarantee of safety from Sleaddventures, LLC dba Zip Line Gear.

-Prior to installing your zip line an appropriate location must be selected.
-You will need a clear runway for your zip line with a sturdy anchor on both ends, and enough slope in the cable to propel your participants from one end to the other.
+Prior to installing your zip line, select an appropriate location.
+Clear runway for your zip line with a sturdy anchor on both ends, and allow enough slope in the cable to propel your participants from one end to the other.
 Although there are relatively few locations where a zip line cannot be installed, some locations will provide for a safer and more enjoyable ride than others.
-Typically zip lines will be installed between two trees.
-These trees will need to be at least 12” in diameter.
-You will want to select a site that will allow you to build a 6% slope into your zip line cable.
+Typically zip lines are installed between two trees at least 12” in diameter.
+Finally, select a site that will allow you to build a 6% slope into your zip line cable.
 You will also need to account for an additional 2% of sag with a rider on the zip line.
 See the diagram below.

-After determining your zip line site and applicable slope you will be looking to purchase the appropriate zip line equipment.
+After determining your zip line site and applicable slope, you will need the appropriate zip line equipment.
 Your equipment needs will vary depending on the length of your zip line run and its height above the ground.
 The following kits are an excellent fit for zip lines of 200' or less in length:

 If your zip line height above the ground will be a distance that could result in injury after an accidental fall then you will need to purchase a zip line harness.
 If your zip line height is lower to the ground then your zip line riders can enjoy their exciting ride on a handlebar or a Cobra Zip Line Seat.

 Depending on which kit you purchase, the installation on your zip line will vary.
-In either case you will most likely need to use a Zip Line Tensioning Kit on install.
+In either case you will most likely need to use a Zip Line Tensioning Kit.
 This handy device is a life-saver when it comes to set-up and install.
 Best of all it is returnable after use for a 100% refund.

 Your first step will be to set the main cable by extending both turnbuckles and attaching them to your anchors with the cable slings.
 You will be stretching the cable from one turnbuckle to the other (if you have 2 turnbuckles in use, otherwise see the Viper Zip Line Kit Installation).